 Philosophical frameworks for understanding consciousness need to explain how we know that we have consciousness -- both physically in our patterns of neurons and phenomenally in our subjective experiences.
 Some views on consciousness explain our self-knowledge of being conscious more simply than others.
 Functionalism is the most elegant account.
 Its rejection by philosophers is based on a religious intuition that not everyone shares about whether there is a hard problem of consciousness.
-When we stop confusing ourselves with language and concepts that characterize the feeling of subjectivity as something other than being physics, we move closer toward enlightenment.

 - 1 Summary

 - 3 Views

 - 5 Reply: We know about consciousness by other means

 - 8 Awareness vs. self-awareness

 - 9 Why this essay weakens the Penrose-Hameroff theory

 In Zen and the Art of Consciousness, Susan Blackmore explores the nature of subjective experience via "ten Zen questions" for introspection.
 In this piece I propose another Zen-sounding question that any theory of consciousness must answer:

 How do you know you're conscious?